dime-scheduler/cli/README.md

 ## Installation

-> 🚧The Dime.Scheduler is currently in preview mode.
+> 🚧 The Dime.Scheduler is currently in preview mode.

 To install the CLI, open the command-line in Windows and run the following command:

 ```cmd
 dotnet tool install Dime.Scheduler.CLI --global
 ```

+For more information on the installation, check out the [package on NuGet](https://www.nuget.org/packages/Dime.Scheduler.CLI/).

 ## Prerequisites